 Significant funding allocated to the Reef Water Quality Science Program (RWQSP) is being directed to research, extension and monitoring.

-In the first phase of the Reef Water Quality Science Program, commencing in 2009, we reviewed the science framework and research priorities underpinning the science program with input from industry, scientific experts, NRM groups and other stakeholders.
+In the first phase of the Reef Water Quality Science Program (PDF, 11MB), commencing in 2009, we reviewed the science framework and research priorities underpinning the science program with input from industry, scientific experts, NRM groups and other stakeholders.

 Successful projects underwent external peer review which highlighted that most projects had scientific merit and priority was given to projects influencing outcomes for cane and grazing systems and addressing key gaps in Reef Plan (including Paddock to Reef) science.

 In 2015, under phase 2 of the program, we released the Reef Water Quality Research, Development and Innovation Strategy 2014–15 to 2018–19 (PDF, 1.4MB) which describes our research and investment priorities to improve the quality of water entering the Great Barrier Reef from agricultural land use.